GPTQ: Accurate Post-Training Quantization for Generative Pre-trained Transformers

 Inference time: 2.92 s

-We see that the output is already not good, and the inference time is 2.92 seconds, more or less the same as with 3 and 4 bits.
+We see that the output is not good anymore, and the inference time is 2.92 seconds, roughly the same as with 3 and 4 bits.

 save_folder = "./model_2bits/"